zksecurity/mina-credentials/spec/spec.md

 where an owner (e.g. DID) is used in-circuit belonging to another party but which has not been authenticated.

-If the number of DID owned credentials is 0, the `owner.did` field MAY be omitted from the implementation, if it is present it MUST be the zero field element.
-If the number of Public Key owned credentials is 0,  the `owner.pk` field MAY be omitted from the implementation, if it is present it MUST be the dummy public key corresponding to a secret key of 1.
-The implementation SHOULD NOT provide a way to extract the `owner.did` or `owner.pk` from a credential, but MAY allow testing for equality with other witnessed values.

-Implementation MUST NOT provide direct access to the fields of the `owner` object, namely `owner.did` and `owner.pk` without logic to ensure that the
+Implementation MUST NOT provide direct access to the fields of such an `owner` object, namely `owner.did` and `owner.pk`.
+Instead, they SHOULD implement an interface to retrieve the owners identity for *each individual credential*, e.g. `credentialsI.owner()`.
+Implementations MAY also implement an interface to retrieve the DID or public key of the owner, e.g. `credential.did()` or `credential.pk()`, in such cases, the implementation MUST ensure that the `owner` of the credential matches the correct type.

 #### Hiding the DID

-The specification outlines how to create a presentation for a public DID, e.g. prove that a particular ID is associated with a person above a certain age.
+The specification outlines how to create a presentation for a *public DID*, i.e. the attributes/credentials are hidden, but the owners identity is revealed.
+This is done to move the logic of authenticating the ownership of the DID outside of the circuit: e.g. looking up the corresponding DID document on a public ledger and verifying the signature on the `authMsg`.
-We forsee applications where the DID is not public.
+We foresee applications where the DID should not be public, applications include looking up the DID in a Merkle tree to retrieve a public key.
-Such cases will require application-specific cryptographic engineering:
+Such applications depend on the concrete format of the accompanying DID document and is beyond the scope of this specification.

-In the case there the number of DID owned credentials is non-zero, the public inputs `publicInput.ownerDID` and `publicInput.authMsg` MAY be omitted, in such scenarios the application logic MUST validate the DID: e.g. looking up the DID in a Merkle tree and retrieving a public key from the DID document in the corresponding leaf.
+In cases where the number of DID-owned credentials is non-zero, the public inputs `publicInput.didOwner` and `publicInput.didBlindMsg` MAY be omitted.
+In such scenarios the application logic MUST validate the DID by other means beyond the scope of this specification.

 #### Specialized Implementations

 Implementations MAY be universal, allowing the verification of both types of credentials with both types of owners.
-Implementations MAY also be specialized, only allowing the verification of a specific type of credential with a specific type of owner, in such cases unnecessary code MAY be omitted to reduce the size of the circuit:
+Implementations MAY also be specialized, only allowing the verification of a specific type of credential with a specific type of owner.
+In such cases unnecessary code MAY be omitted to reduce the size of the circuit:

-- If the number of DID owned credentials is 0:
+- If the number of DID-owned credentials is 0:

 - If only public key owners are supported: the DID verification code MUST be omitted.
   - The `rand` field MAY be fixed to zero.